Father* | Max Jacobs (1904-1958) |

 1904 | Birth | Max Jacobs was born on 17 April 1904 in Łódź, Poland.1 |

-1942 | Physical Description | He was five feet, eight inches tall, with brown hair, in 1942 when he registered for the draft in Albany, New York, at age 38y.
-In 1948, during the family's vacation on Martha's Vineyard, he grew a beard which came in red.
+1942 | Physical Description | In 1942, at age 38y, his draft board described him as five feet, eight inches tall, with brown hair.
+In 1948, during a family vacation on Martha's Vineyard, he grew a beard which came in red.
 In his youth he had been an excellent soccer player — center forward at City College — and a fine tennis player as well.
 He tried, albeit in vain, to teach his son Robert how to hit a decent backhand.2 |

 Nickname | His nickname was Mac. | |